aokealy/pokemon-ecom5/README.md

 FEATURES
 ========

 * Django allows us to create a full functioning website
 * Postgres was used for static files
 * Allauth was used for Autentication
 * stripe was used for the payment system.
 * Website is design using mobile-first approach.
+* SEO for good search optimisation
+* Sort by function
+* add to cart function